CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 ### Configure a Different S3 Bucket

-It is possible to configure your `travis.yml` and `gulpfile.js` to deploy to a different S3 Bucket ([an Amazon Webservices storage unit](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html)), which will allow you to use our build and testing infrastructure even if you don't have Cesium access.
+It is possible to configure your `travis.yml` and `gulpfile.js` to deploy to a different S3 Bucket ([an Amazon Webservices storage unit](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html)), which will allow you to use our build and testing infrastructure even if you don't have Cesium commit access.
 If you are using the cesium-dev bucket and have valid credentials, skip to [Configure S3 Credentials](#configure-s3-credentials)

 * In `travis.yml`, edit the following line: